 Fire separation distances

-Domestic fire separation distances state the minimum required distance a tank must be installed away from boundaries:
+Domestic fire separation distances state the minimum required distance a conventional oil tank must be installed away from boundaries:

 - 1.8m away from a building or structure (e.g. a garage or shed)